 We do our best to give back as much as we can by sharing what we learned every day with blog posts, podcasts, ebooks, all variety of tools and the best possible online communication software.
 Now, with LiveChat for Developers, we’re moving a step further and shaping a space for you to meet and collaborate.

 So far LiveChat was building a sophisticated space shuttle, that brought many businesses to the moon.
 As for now, we’d love to see you building your own spacecrafts, shuttles and satellites with LiveChat!

-We’re on the mission to make our infrastructure simple, composable and powerful.
+As LiveChat for Developers Team we’re on the mission to make our infrastructure simple, composable and powerful.
 We’ll ship it with dedicated developers accounts, coming within next months.
 We’ve started with fresh Developers site along with a new Blog and Project pages.
 We’ve launched a new way of integrating with LiveChat: Agent App Extension.
 A new Docs site with the public source was deployed.

 PS: If you have any questions, insights or feedback – please fire away at firstname.lastname@example.org or find me on Twitter.